vasconeves/vasconeves.github.io/_posts/2024-03-07-predicting-customer-loyalty.md

 ### Calculate R-Squared

-To calculate r-squared, we use the following code where we pass in our *predicted* outputs for the test set (y_pred), as well as the *actual* outputs for the test set (y_test)
+To calculate r-squared, we use the following code where we pass in our *predicted* outputs for the test set (y_pred), as well as the *actual* outputs for the test set (y_test).

 ```python